-The Company engages in equity financing transaction to obtain the funds necessary to continue operations and explore and evaluate mineral properties.
+The Company engages in equity financing transactions to obtain the funds necessary to continue operations.
 These equity financing transactions may involve issuance of common shares or units.
-Each unit comprises a certain number of common share and a certain number of warrant.
-Depending on the terms and conditions of each equity financing transaction, the warrants are exercisable into additional common shares at a price prior to expiry as stipulated by the transaction.
+Units typically comprise a certain number of common shares and share purchase warrants.
+Depending on the terms and conditions of each equity financing transaction, the warrants are exercisable into additional common shares at a fixed price prior to expiry as stipulated by the terms of the transaction.

-The carrying amount of the warrants that are part of units is determined based on any difference between gross proceeds and the estimated fair market value of the shares and included in share capital with the common shares that were concurrently issued.
-Warrants that are issued as payment for agency fee or other transactions costs are accounted for as share-based payments.
+The Company has adopted a residual value method with respect to the measurement of common shares and share purchase warrants issued as units.
+Warrants that are issued as payment for agency fee or other transactions costs are accounted for as share-based payments determined using the Black-Scholes method.